ni/measurement-plugin-service-extension-example/Custom_Services/README.md

 channel = grpc.insecure_channel(service_location.insecure_address)
 ```

-- Create a Stub for the Logging Service:
+- Create a Stub for the Custom Service:
-  - Create a stub for the LogMeasurement service using the gRPC channel.
+  - Create a stub for the CustomService using the gRPC channel.

 ```python
 stub = stubs.log_measurement_pb2_grpc.LogMeasurementStub(channel=channel)
 ```

-- Prepare the Data for Logging:
+- Prepare the Data for the Action:

 ```python
 voltage = [measurement.voltage for measurement in measurements]